-Your Kid-Friendly Guide to Spring Sports in Atlanta
+Guide to Kid-Friendly Spring Sports in Atlanta

 The team first came to Atlanta in 1995, and were called the “Atlanta Ruckus,” before being re-named after Zoo Atlanta’s silverback gorilla, Willie B in 1998.
-In 2007, for the first time since its inaugural season in 1995, Atlanta made it to the league championship.
-The next home games are played the Silverbacks Stadium: 3200 Atlanta Silverbacks Way, Atlanta.
-Tickets Start: $10 per ticket.

 The WNBA women’s basketball team is currently celebrating their 11th year in Atlanta, complete with several wins at conference championships over the years.

 The Panthers bring a lot of college-level talent to Atlanta.
 Don’t miss beach volleyball, which is quite exciting to watch at the college level.
 Regular season admission to these sports is free: Tennis, baseball, softball, track and field and beach volleyball.

 Watch college athletes compete in track and field, tennis, baseball, softball and golf for free.
 Post-season games are ticketed

 Athens is only a short drive from Atlanta.
 Watch baseball for $5 per ticket and tennis, track and field and softball for free this spring.

 Watch baseball for $6-$8 per ticket and enjoy free entry for the following regular-season home events: softball, tennis and track and field.